FUN Technologies

-SkillJam, founded by Justin Beckett and Mark Elfenbein in 1999 as EGamesGroup before being acquired by Los Angeles based EUniverse on November 8, 2001, was acquired by FUN Technologies in 2004.
-The SkillJam website used to have online skill-based games, including the exclusive license to Pop Cap's Bejeweled for cash and prizes, sudoku, chess, Zuma, Big Money! and Dynomite!, as well as partnerships with service providers like DirecTV offering its game tournaments via DirecTV's set top boxes.
+SkillJam, founded by Justin Beckett, Michael Raeford, and Mark Elfenbein in 1999 as EGamesGroup before being acquired by Los Angeles based EUniverse on November 8, 2001, was acquired by FUN Technologies in 2004.
+The SkillJam website used to have online skill-based games, including the exclusive license to Pop Cap's Bejeweled for cash and prizes, sudoku, chess, Zuma, Big Money! and Dynomite!, as well as partnerships with service providers like DirecTV, offering its game tournaments via DirecTV's set-top boxes.

-In 2006 FUN acquired its Newton, Massachusetts-based competitor WorldWinner, an established tournament games platform with a large portfolio of games, including Scrabble Cubes, solitaire and Luxor, founded by Alex Bloom (Saidakovsky), Alex Ganelis, and Daniil Utin in 1999.
+In 2006, FUN acquired its Newton, Massachusetts-based competitor WorldWinner, an established tournament games platform with a large portfolio of games, including Scrabble Cubes, solitaire and Luxor, founded by Alex Bloom (Saidakovsky), Alex Ganelis, and Daniil Utin in 1999.
 It merged SkillJam into WorldWinner.com in 2007, dropping the SkillJam brand.

 In December 2007, Liberty Media acquired FUN Technologies.
 As a result of the acquisition, WorldWinner began to be integrated with the Liberty-owned Game Show Network, and FUN Technologies was discontinued as a brand.